ergebnis/php-cs-fixer-config/README.md

  /vendor/
 ```

-:bulb: Personally, I prefer to use a `.build` directory for storing build artifacts.
+:bulb: I prefer to use a `.build/` directory for storing build artifacts.

 ### Configuration with header